vinialv/vinialv/README.md

 🚀 Rocketseat student by Bootcamp Discover and Ignite.

-📚 I'm currently programming in NodeJS, Java and SQL.
+📚 I'm currently programming in ReactJS, ReactNative and NodeJS.

-🎯 My learning goals are: Spring, ORM and OAuth.
+🎯 My learning goals are: ORM and OAuth.

 ## About me